gorpapyan2/my-portfolio/README.md

 2. **Database Translations**: Supabase-backed translations for dynamic management
 3. **Fallback Mechanism**: Automatic fallback to static translations if Supabase is unavailable

+### About Page Content via Translations

+- All new About sections are backed by `public.translations` and editable in the Settings page:
+  - Professional Summary paragraphs: `about.summary.1..n`
+  - Key Results list: `about.keyResults.1..n`
+  - Languages list: `about.languages.1..n`
+  - Optional titles: `about.summary.title`, `about.keyResults.title`, `about.languages.title`
+- RU/AM are intentionally not auto-seeded; missing keys render as `[missing:key]` until edited.
+- Programmatic access provided by `src/lib/services/useAboutService.ts`.

 ### Key Components

 - **LanguageContext**: Centralized language state management with Supabase integration